BGforgeNet/BGforge-MLS-IElib/README.md

 # BGforge MLS IElib
 Infinity Engine library for [BGforge MLS](https://github.com/BGforgeNet/vscode-bgforge-mls).
 It can be used standalone as well.

+Note: it's in alpha, so backwards compatibility is not guaranteed for now.

 ### Usage:

 1. Init submodule